swordfatih/CNGui/README.md

 ***
 **Creating a new object made easy**

-You can easily create a new object by inheriting from the Object class, your class has to contain an `uptade()` function and a SFML `draw()` function.
+You can easily create a new object by inheriting from the Object class, your class has to contain an `update()` function and a SFML `draw()` function.

 ```cpp
 #include "CNGui/Objects/Object.hpp"